unraid/docs/docs/unraid-os/manual/vm-management.md

         machines
   - OVMF utilizes a UEFI BIOS interface, eliminating the use of traditional VGA
-  - OVMF requires that the VM\'s operating system supports UEFI (Windows 8 or newer, most modern Linux distros) and if you wish to assign a physical graphics device, it too must support UEFI
+  - OVMF requires that the VM's operating system supports UEFI (Windows 8 or newer, most modern Linux distros) and if you wish to assign a physical graphics device, it too must support UEFI
 - If you specify Windows as the guest operating system, you can toggle